expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 For more information, see Apple's workflow for configuring In-App Purchases [here](https://help.apple.com/app-store-connect/#/devb57be10e7).

+Note that Expo implements the ["Original API for In-App Purchase"](https://developer.apple.com/documentation/storekit/original_api_for_in-app_purchase) and not the alternative StoreKit API.

 ### Android

 On Android, you must first create an entry for your app and upload a release APK in the [Google Play Console](https://developer.android.com/distribute/console/).
 From there, you can configure your in-app purchases and their details under `Store Presence > In-app products`.